 Beginning at birth and lasting until the teen years, annual wellness checkups are necessary for keeping track of your child’s health.
-It is important that you schedule your child for a complete medical exam now and then even if your child shows no symptoms and appears quite healthy.
+It is important that you schedule your child for a complete medical exam now and then even if your child appears quite healthy.
 Routine checkups allow your health care provider to keep an eye on your toddlers as they thrive, to look over, and to give immunizations as well as to detect health issues early, providing the best chances for proper treatment.

 Sioux Center Health offers a comprehensive head-to-toe evaluation, only in one visit your child will receive a routine health checkup, sports physical, and a review for immunizations.
 This article will cover everything you need to know about our annual wellness exam and family sports physicals.

 A complete comprehensive evaluation

 During routine checkups, not only will your child receive a full assessment of his/her health status.
 But you will also get a high chance of expressing and discussing any previous concerns and questions you have been having about your child’s wellness and behavior.

 The health care provider will check your child’s physical and emotional development and guide you through the signs that you should recognize or worry about regarding your child’s health.

 - -measure height and weight to ensure healthy growth